nushell/nushell/CONTRIBUTING.md

 * command examples
 * crate-specific tests

-The most comprehensive test suite we have is the `nu-test-support` crate.
+Most of the tests are built upon the `nu-test-support` crate.
 For testing specific features, such as running Nushell in a REPL mode, we have so called "testbins".
 For simple tests, you can find `run_test()` and `fail_test()` functions.

 ### Useful Commands

+As Nushell is build using a cargo workspace consisting of multiple crates keep in mind that you may need to pass additional flags compared to how you may be used to it from a single crate project.
+Read cargo's documentation for more details: https://doc.rust-lang.org/cargo/reference/workspaces.html

 - Build and run Nushell: